arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 As of December 2020, I got Gamepass Unlimited so there's too many to count :)

-(As of April 2021, I unsubscribed so I could diversify my hobbies a bit)
+*Update 1:* (As of April 2021, I unsubscribed so I could diversify my hobbies a bit)

+*Update 2:* (As of October 2021 I resubscribed and am having a blast with it)

   - Red Read Redemption 2
   - Assassin's Creed Odyssey New Game+ and DLC